Jessica Paul Werner | Executive Director

 Eddie Cleofe | Communications & Database Coordinator

-Eddie Cleofe comes to YDEKC with experience in youth work, college access for students of color, and bioarchaeological excavation in Northwest Alaska and the Philippines.
+Eddie Cleofe joined the YDEKC team in September 2016, bringing experience in youth work, college access for students of color, and bioarchaeological excavation in northwest Alaska and the northern Philippines.
 After graduating from Brown University with a degree in Anthropology, he came to Seattle to serve as an AmeriCorps member at Franklin High School through College Access Now.
 Eddie loves thinking and talking about effective communication, racial equity, and the importance of clear workflows.
 When he’s not staring at spreadsheets, writing social media content, or tinkering on graphic design work, you can find him binging competition reality television, reading/writing young adult lit, or kicking things at a karate class.